Pentagon, Army Veterans Respond To Allegations Of Immigrant Discharge

-A Defense Department Spokesperson has stated that the report that the United States was discharging immigrant recruits is false, stating that the report released Thursday by the Associated Press “mischaracterized how the Pentagon has handled recruits.”
+A Defense Department Spokesperson has stated that the report that the United States was discharging immigrant recruits is false, as reported by the Inquisitr, stating that the report released Thursday by the Associated Press “mischaracterized how the Pentagon has handled recruits.”
 According to the Washington Examiner, the Pentagon says it has not amended its policy regarding the applications of immigrant army recruits.

 The AP report states that those who have been “abruptly discharged” are immigrants who applied for the army as a pathway to citizenship.